 Defining the Mental Hygiene Movement

-Before we can compare positive psychology and the mental hygiene movement, it is crucial to first discuss the mental hygiene movement itself.
+Before we can begin to compare positive psychology and the mental hygiene movement, we need to understand the mental hygiene movement

-The National Committee of Mental Hygiene (NCMH) was founded in 1909, in part as a response to the bad conditions of the then mental asylums, and also as a response to the high prevalence of mental illness in the U.S. (Cohen, 1983).
+The National Committee of Mental Hygiene (NCMH) was founded in 1909 as a response to the harsh conditions of mental asylums and the high prevalence of mental illness in the U.S. (Cohen, 1983).

 The NCMH was founded with the purpose of understanding mental illness and publicizing the social and financial threat that mental illness posed on society.